mikechau/sri-stats-webpack-plugin/README.md

 ## Configuration

-- `algorithm`: The hashing algorithm, by default it uses `sha384`.
+- `algorithm`: The hashing algorithm to use.
+Default: `sha384`.
 - `allow`: This is a regex to allow what files should be hashed.
-By default it is `/\.(js|css)$/i/`, it will only hash `.js` or `.css` files.
+The default regex is set to allow only `.js` or `.css` files.
+Default: `/\.(js|css)$/i/`.
 - `customStatsKey`: This is the parent key the mapping is saved to.
-By default this is set to `sris`, you may want to change this if you are using it with *SprocketsStatsWebpackPlugin*.
+You will probably want to change this if you are using it with the *SprocketsStatsWebpackPlugin*.
+Default: `sris`.
 - `assetKey`: This is the child key that the hash will be associated to.
-By default it is `integrity`.
+  Default: `integrity`.

+## License
+MIT.